rousan/vector.svg/README.md

-If `svgDOMNode` is not a `SVGElement` then it returns null, and if `svgDOMNode` is already wrapped then previous wrapper will be returned, otherwise a new wrapper object will be returned with appropriate wrapper class.
+If `svgDOMNode` is not a `SVGElement` then it returns null, and if `svgDOMNode` is already wrapped then previous wrapper will be returned, otherwise a new wrapper object will be returned of appropriate wrapper class.

 Example: